MagnusThor/demolishedRenderer/readme.md

 ## About

-demolishedRenderar is a hight performnce, easy to use multi-pass (1-n shader programs) rendering engine that supports -n textures,custom uniforms.
-It's a light weight JavaScript 4k gzipped.
+demolishedRenderar is a lightweight high-performance, easy to use multi-pass (1-n shader programs/buffers) rendering engine that supports 1-n textures,custom uniforms.

+DR is written mainly for a demo-scene purpose.

 ## Install

     npm install demolishedrenderer

-## Get started ( how to use )
+## Get started

 ### Create an instance of the renderer